simoninireland/cncp/src/preface.md

 contributions to network science and its applications.

 This book is a work-in-progress, growing slowly as I add explanations to the work I'm doing.
-It may grow non-linearly -- very appropriately -- as I flesh-out the background to material already present.
+It will -- very appropriately -- grow non-linearly as I flesh-out the background to material already present.